 Be realistic with your time – it’s better to assume that you will take longer and then you’re pleasantly surprised when it’s done sooner.

 Remodelling your home can be an incredibly enjoyable experience, especially if you’re doing it yourself!
-As you can see, there’s a lot to take into account, but by following our guidelines your home is sure to look brand new in no time at all!
+As you can see, there’s a lot to consider, but by following our guidelines, your home will look brand new in no time!